 You may also find some local organizations that collect seeds or seedlings to promote environmental projects against climate change.

-Due to the growing destruction of forests and wildlife habitats, every seed and every planted oak tree can make a great impact for the future generations.
+Due to the growing destruction of forests and wildlife habitats, every seed and every planted oak tree can make a great impact for future generations.

 Why It’s Essential To Use or Get Rid of Acorns